NSBum/AnkiStreakFixer/README.md

 ![Anki Streak Fixer Logo](./img/logo.png)

 ## Introduction
 Anki Streak Fixer is a Rust-based utility to manage and modify streak data in your Anki decks.
-It allows users to process notes in a specified deck and collection, simulate changes, and ensure consistent data integrity.
+Essentially, it moves reviews in a particular deck in a specified collection from _today_ to _yesterday_.
+This fixes the condition that leads to a missed streak.
+Yes, this is "cheating", but it causes me no moral dilemma.
+But if you have strong opinions about such measures, the project may not be for you.

 This application is particularly useful for advanced Anki users who need to manipulate review logs programmatically.